WHOLE-CELL TESTING

 RNA carries the “blueprint” for production of proteins.
 Tests exist that can detect the presence of specific types of RNA.
 It is a more direct method than testing the DNA (below) because it shows that certain genetic information residing in the DNA actually results in production of messenger RNA.
 However, the presence of RNA implies but does not prove that proteins were produced.

-This is gene testing.
+This is genomic testing.
 It is the least direct testing method because it is farthest removed from what actually happens to the living cancer cell of an individual.
 DNA contains genetic information that influences normal and tumor cell behavior.
 DNA encodes for RNA which encodes for production of proteins.
 DNA is the farthest upstream factor predisposing a theoretical event occurring far at the other end of a highly complex process.
 Even if all genetic factors were understood, which they are not, the mere presence of a DNA sequence does not mean that the downstream event will occur.
 If a specific drug targets only a specific DNA sequence, the absence of that sequence might preclude the use of that drug.
 However, even if the sequence is present, it is still impossible to know if the drug will work.
-No DNA test (also called a Gene Test) can pinpoint specific drugs in the same class or detect synergy in drug combinations.
+No DNA test (also called a Genomic Test) can pinpoint specific drugs in the same class or detect synergy in drug combinations.
 DNA tests involve only tiny fragments of dead cells.
 The entire living cell is NOT tested.
-In fact, in gene tests patients’ tumor cells are never exposed even to a single anti-cancer drug.
+In fact, in genomic tests patients’ tumor cells are never exposed to even a single anti-cancer drug.